 The motorbike types in Vietnam are usually classified into three categories: xe so (a manual transmission motorbike), xe tay ga (auto-transmission motorbike), and xe phan khoi lon (large engine motorbike).
-You can easily find these three types in the streets, especially in major cities, but manual transmission motorbike is the most common due to its affordable price and its slender design, suitable with Vietnam streets and alleys, which are usually small and narrow.
+You can easily find these three types in the streets, especially in major cities, but manual transmission motorbike is the most common due to their affordable price and slender design, suitable for Vietnam streets and alleys, which are usually small and narrow.

 The bicycle is another everyday transportation.
 It is used because of its slim frame, lightweight, low price, and cost-saving on fuel and maintenance.

 Read more on The Different Types of Transportation in Vietnamese.